For Community Partners

 partnerships with nonprofits and schools.
 We value community partners as primary stakeholders of our work and co-educators of Lewis & Clark students.

 1. Host a service-learning project as part of a large-scale service day.
-Engage 15+ LC volunteers in meaningful volunteer service and learning activities that meet community-identified needs for 3 hours as part of New Student Orientation (click here to register interest) or LC’s Martin Luther King, Jr. Week celebration (click to register interest).
+Engage 15+ LC volunteers in meaningful volunteer service and learning activities that meet community-identified needs for 3 hours as part of New Student Orientation or our Martin Luther King, Jr. Week celebration.

 2. Host ongoing volunteer projects (weekly or monthly).
 Engage 3+ LC volunteers in meaningful volunteer service and learning activities that meet community-identified needs (at least 1 hour per session/shift).
-Click here to register your interest in this opportunity.
-At the beginning of Fall term, student project leaders will choose their partner agencies by contacting you to schedule orientations and other project logistics.
 Please contact SLS Director Harold McNaron (click here) if you are interested in this opportunity.

 Other ways to partner with Lewis & Clark College